Lit2L/tigerclubkickboxing/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Whatever your reason for wanting to kickbox, turn your body into a vehicle that is capable of doing what you want it to do and when you want it to.
+You have one vessle that needs to stay sharp.
+Whatver you do in your 20's will determine how you live your 30's and that will determine how you live your 40's and so on. '
+We dont like bullies, we believe in sharpening and strengthening the mind, body and spirit so that you trust yourself to do the right thing.